tox-dev/tox/docs/faq.rst

 tox 4 - Python support
 ++++++++++++++++++++++
-- Now requires Python ``3.7`` or later and is tested only against CPython.
+- tox now requires Python ``3.7`` or later and is tested only against CPython.
 You can still create test environments for earlier Python versions or different Python interpreters.
 PyPy support is best effort, meaning we do not test it as part of our CI runs, however if you discover issues under PyPy we will accept PRs addressing it.

 tox 4 - known regressions
 +++++++++++++++++++++++++